techservicesillinois/SecOps-Powershell-Qualys/src/help/Set-QualysScanSchedule.md

 ### -StartHour
 The hour when the scan will start.
-The hour is aninteger from 0 - 23, where 0 represents 12AM, 7 represents 7AM, and 22 represents 10PM
+The hour is an integer from 0 - 23, where 0 represents 12AM, 7 represents 7AM, and 22 represents 10PM

 ```yaml
 Type: Int32